Up to date

 Afterward the NavigationServer requires a

-physics_frame for synchronisation to update the maps, regions and agents.
+physics_frame for synchronization to update the maps, regions and agents.

 One workaround is to make a deferred call to a custom setup function (so all nodes are ready).
 The setup function makes all the navigation changes, e.g. adding procedural stuff.
 Afterwards the function waits for the next physics_frame before continuing with path queries.